(traditional resume available upon request)

 You want to present a good company image, gain new customers, and connect with your existing customers.

-- I want an outlet for my creativity and passion (product design).
+- I want an outlet for my creativity and passion (product, UX, and API design).

 You want to open new markets with new designs and applications for your products or services.